Updated: Jul 28

 I stood staring at the first page.

-Jerry said, No problem, I’ve already started.
+Jerry said, No problem, I’ve already started it.
 I’ll have it for you ahead of schedule.

-Mouth open.
-I shut it, nodded uncertainly and left.
+I realized my mouth was open.
+I shut it, nodded uneasily and left.

 Later that afternoon, I was back at Jerry’s cubicle.
 I stood hesitating, then pushed myself to knock on the partition.
 Jerry swung around with a smile that died.